 For general tips on test preparation, please visit our standardized test overview page.
 The real preparation for the NC EOG, NC EOC, or any standardized test, begins with your commitment to your children’s education throughout their school years.
 All families should devote time and effort to helping their students learn, starting with making sure that homework gets done and reading every day becomes a habit.
 Many families also employ tutors or an online learning program, such as Time4Learning, to build fundamental skills.
 In addition, families use test prep programs or books to help their children become familiar with test formats and time restrictions, learn test-taking strategies (when to guess, when not to), and practice strategies for different types of questions.
 For instance, in the case of a reading passage followed by comprehension questions, many test prep programs teach students to scan the questions prior to reading the passage so that students will know what areas of the text require close reading.
 Time4Learning is not a test prep program, it is a program that builds the skills that will be tested.

 Time4Learning is a new approach that takes advantage of today’s technology.
 It’s a convenient, online home education program that combines learning with fun educational teaching games.

-Kids like using the computer to learn and to develop their skills.
-Time4Learning’s educational teaching games give students independence as they progress at their own pace.
+Children enjoy using technology to learn and to develop their skills.
+Time4Learning makes learning fun, and gives students independence as they progress at their own pace.

-Parents like that it tracks progress and helps kids advance by teaching through individualized learning paths that assure mastery of the skills and concepts that makes kids succeed.
+Parents like that it tracks progress and helps kids advance by teaching through individualized learning paths that assure mastery of the skills and concepts that make kids succeed.

 Have a child with math and language arts skills at different grade levels?
 No problem, just tell us in the online registration process.

-Time4Learning is proven effective, has a low monthly price, and provides a money-back guarantee so you can be sure that it works for your family, risk free!
+Time4Learning is proven, effective, has a low monthly price, and provides a money-back guarantee!